American Airlines delays Boeing, Airbus jet deliveries

-NEW YORK/PARIS (Reuters) - American Airlines Group Inc (AAL.O) said on Thursday it had deferred the delivery of several wide-body Boeing and Airbus jets, in the latest sign of oversupply in the market for long-distance airliners.
+NEW YORK/PARIS, April 27 (Reuters) - American Airlines Group Inc said on Thursday it had deferred the delivery of several wide-body Boeing and Airbus jets, in the latest sign of oversupply in the market for long-distance airliners.

-The decision by American to push back some of its Boeing Co (BA.N) and Airbus (AIR.PA) orders comes two weeks after Delta Air Lines Inc (DAL.N) said it was reviewing wide-body jet orders to address excess capacity, noting that reductions were likely over the next several years.
+The decision by American to push back some of its Boeing Co and Airbus orders comes two weeks after Delta Air Lines Inc said it was reviewing wide-body jet orders to address excess capacity, noting that reductions were likely over the next several years.

-While demand for smaller and more standardized narrowbody aircraft has proved resilient to economic weakness as leasing companies move them to where they are most needed, the market for the more customized widebody jets is more easily saturated as manufacturers bring out competing models simultaneously.
+While demand for smaller and more standardised narrowbody aircraft has proved resilient to economic weakness as leasing companies move them to where they are most needed, the market for the more customised widebody jets is more easily saturated as manufacturers bring out competing models simultaneously.

 "We have some flexibility in how long we retain some of our other widebodies, so by pushing back the A350 we can keep those other planes longer, or not, in line with demand," American spokesman Joshua Freed said.